bpgould/FullStackHomework4/README.md

 I would like to use multiple threads in the future to add concurrent functions.

-I would also like to add some try/catch since I get a weird error due to an array not finishing being populated before the data is used somewhere else.
-I think a callback function may be necessary.
+I would like to add a pause button that obfuscates the page.